farawell/farawell/README.md

 ### Hi👋 I'm John Park
 I’m an undergraduate at KAIST, double majoring in Electrical Engineering (EE) and Computer Science (CS).

-I’m interested in building AI system that can be applied in the field of robotics—how machines can perceive and interpret our world based on complex, multi-modal sensory data.
+I’m interested in building AI system that can be applied in the field of robotics—how machines can perceive, interpret and act in our world based on complex, multi-modal sensory data.
 My focus lies in the **software and algorithmic aspects** of robotics, rather than hardware.

 I believe that true robotic innovation begins with **multi-modal perception**: systems that can robustly **understand their surroundings** by integrating multiple sensory modalities.
 Think about it—humans don’t rely solely on vision (While it's the most important information); we use every part of our sensory system altogether.